hi5/F4MiniMenu/readme.md

 In general: be careful opening with opening large numbers of files at once, programs can crash and your computer could become unstable requiring a reboot.

+Do not edit the F4MiniMenu.xml file while the script is running, any changes you make will be overwritten when the script exits.

 *Disclaimer*